What is a Wetland?

 It is important to minimize the impact of development near wetlands as much as possible.
 In many cases it is advisable to avoid building on or near a wetland entirely.
 Wetland buffers provide a protective pathway for wildlife moving from wetlands to upland habitat areas.
 They are vital to the survival of many species that rely on wetlands to complete their lifecycle and habitat needs.

 Wetlands must be protected from stressors, including land alterations or activities that result in impacts, to preserve the specific functions and values of the wetland.

 It is the landowner's responsibility to maintain a wetland.
 It is important to be educated and aware of any wetlands on your property.
 There are local, state and federal regulations that protect these lands.
 Learn more about some of the regulations designed to protect wetlands:

 - State of Minnesota Regulations (From the Board of Water Soils Resources)

 - Federal Regulations (US Environmental Protection Agency)

-- Check out books or magazines about wetlands at your local library.
+- Learn more about wetlands online or at your local library.

 - Plan an outing to a park or other public place that has wetlands.